Lyushen/CloudExam/resources/README.md

 - [ ] Use CloudFront to monitor the CPU usage.
 - [ ] Set the AWS Config CPU threshold to 60% to receive a notification when EC2 usage exceeds that value.
-- [x] Use CloudWatch Alarms to monitor the CPUand alert when the CPU usage is >= 60%.
+- [x] Use CloudWatch Alarms to monitor the CPU and alert when the CPU usage is >= 60%.
 - [ ] Use SNS to monitor the utilization of the server.

 **[⬆ Back to Top](#table-of-contents)**